enso-org/enso/ide/docs/style-guide.md

 - 1 blank line before functions / structures / impls.
 - 1 blank line at the end of the file.

-Please note that vertical spacing overlapps.
+Please note that vertical spacing overlaps.
 For example, if there is a section after imports, the total number of blank lines is 3, not 6.

 ### Multiline Expressions
 Most (preferably all) expressions should be single line.
-Multiline expression is hard to read and introduces noise in the code.
-Often, it is also an indicator of a code which is not properly refactored.
+Multiline expressions are hard to read and introduce noise in the code.
+Often, it is also an indicator of code that is not properly refactored.
 Try to refactor parts of multiline expressions to well-named variables, and divide them to several single-line expressions.

-Example of bad formatted code:
+Example of poorly formatted code:
 ```rust
 pub fn new() -> Self {
     let shape_dirty = ShapeDirty::new(logger.sub("shape_dirty"),